bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 When you share a link, most social networks generate a preview of the link to let users know what the linked webpage is about.

-Now that you\'re learning more about front end web development, you\'re probably wondering how social networks generate these previews.
+Now that you&apos;re learning more about front end web development, you&apos;re probably wondering how social networks generate these previews.

 In this module, you will learn how Meta tags help webpages create